 QLMP Website for Measuring Progress: As part of the Quality of Life Master Plan Update, Planning staff is working with a consultant, MIG, and the IT Department to develop a website for the QLMP.
 The intent of the website is to provide a "dashboard" to display the seven Core Values and eventually incorporate the goals and policies of the updated General Plan.
 The website will also be used to measure the city's progress towards achieving the Citizen's 20-Year Priorities identified in the QLMP.
 The dashboard will be displayed on a third-party website and will incorporate links and useful indicators intended for user-friendly navigation.
 The website officially launched on October 9, 2023.
 The QLMP website will be updated at the end of each calendar year to reflect department accomplishments.
-Staff is working on a presentation of the website to share with the Commissions and City Council.
 (GARCIA)